gcxchange-gcechange/doc-career-marketplace-setup/README.md

 - **Use as default value** OFF
 - **Configure Query Modifiers:**
   - Enable **Advanced Search** if you want to enable the Advanced Search webpart.
-  - Enable **Owner Opportunities** if you want to only get results for job opportunities that you've authored.
+  - Enable **Owner Opportunities** to limit search results to job opportunities that they've created.

 #### Advanced Search Settings (page 3 cont.)